-Tomomi Yatsu (Outside Audit & Supervisory Board Member, Independent Outside Officer) The Company nominated Tomomi Yatsu as an Outside Audit & Supervisory Board Member in the belief that she will utilize her significant expertise as a certified public accountant and attorney as well as her knowledge and experience.
-She meets the requirements for independence stipulated by the Tokyo Stock Exchange and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of her designation as an Outside Officer.
+Masahiko Ikaga (Outside Audit & Supervisory Board Member, Independent Outside Officer) The Company nominated Masahiko Ikaga as an Outside Audit & Supervisory Board Member in the belief that he will utilize his significant expertise as a certified public accountant, as well as his ample knowledge and experience as a company executive and an outside officer for a corporation, in performing his duties as one of the Company's Audit & Supervisory Board Members (Outside).
+He meets the requirements for independence stipulated by the Tokyo Stock Exchange and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of his designation as an Outside Officer.

-Masahiko Ikaga (Outside Audit & Supervisory Board Member, Independent Outside Officer) The Company nominated Masahiko Ikaga as an Outside Audit & Supervisory Board Member in the belief that he will utilize his significant expertise as a certified public accountant, as well as his ample knowledge and experience as a company executive.
+Masatake Yone (Outside Audit & Supervisory Board Member, Independent Outside Officer) The Company nominated Masatake Yone as an Audit & Supervisory Board Member (Outside) in the belief that he will utilize his extensive expertise as an attorney and his ample knowledge and experience as an outside officer at corporations in performing his duty as the Company's Audit & Supervisory Board Members (Outside).
 He meets the requirements for independence stipulated by the Tokyo Stock Exchange and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of his designation as an Outside Officer.